muSpectre/muGrid/doc/dev-docs/source/CodingConvention.rst

 Cons:
   Querying the type of an object at run-time frequently means a design problem.
 Needing to know the type of an object at runtime is often an indication that the design of your class hierarchy is flawed.

   Undisciplined use of RTTI makes code hard to maintain.
-It can lead to type-based decision trees or switch statements scattered throughout the code, all of which must be examined when making further changes.
+It can lead to type-based decision trees or switch statements scattered throughout the code, all of which must be examined when making further changes

+  RTTI is unreliable across shared library boundaries.

 Pros:
   RTTI can be very useful when interacting with duck-typed languages (like python) and when implementing efficient containers with polymorphic interfaces, see, e.g., *µ*\Spectre's ``FieldMap`` implementation.